Close Menu

 PULMONARY EMBOLISM & MEETING LISTING 7.08

-7.08 Disorders of thrombosis and hemostasis:
+Listing 7.08 – Disorders of thrombosis and hemostasis:

 D. What are disorders of thrombosis and hemostasis, and how does SSA evaluate them under 7.08?

-2. The hospitalizations in 7.08 do not all have to be for the same complication of thrombosis and hemostasis.
+2. The hospital stays in 7.08 do not all have to be for the same complication of thrombosis and hemostasis.
 They may be for three different complications of the disorder.
 Examples of issues that may result in hospitalization include anemias, thromboses, embolisms, and uncontrolled bleeding that requires multiple factor concentrate infusions or platelet transfusions.
 The SSA will also consider any surgery that you have had.
 They will consider it even if it is not related to your hematological disorder.

 EXAMPLES OF COMPLICATIONS REQUIRING HOSPITALIZATION